jererc/bfshuffle/README.md

 Install
 -------

-Download `bootstrap\bootstrap.bat` in some directory.
+- download `bootstrap\bootstrap.bat` in some directory
+- run it
-Create the config file `user_settings.py` in the same directory.
+- create the config file `user_settings.py` in the same directory
+- run `bfshuffle.bat`

 Example config: